Corruption in China: People's Republic of China

 Weak state institutions are blamed for worsening corruption in reform-era China.
-New Left scholars on China criticise the government for apparent "blind faith" in the market, and especially for its erosion of authority and loss of control of local agencies and agents since 1992.
+New Left scholars on China criticize the government for apparent "blind faith" in the market, and especially for its erosion of authority and loss of control of local agencies and agents since 1992.
 Others also see strong links between institutional decline and rising corruption.
 Corruption in China results from the Party-State's inability to maintain a disciplined and effective administrative corps, according to Lü Xiaobo, Assistant Professor of Political Science at Barnard College.
 The Chinese reform-era state has also been an enabling factor, since state agencies have been granted regulatory power without institutional constraints, allowing them to tap into new opportunities to seek profits from the rapid growth in businesses and the economy.
-This takes place at both the departmental and individual level.
+This takes place at both the departmental and individual levels.
 Corruption here is part of the dilemma faced by any reforming socialist state, where the state needs to play an active role in creating and regulating markets, while at the same time its own intervention places extra burdens on administrative budgets.
 Instead of being able to reduce the size of its bureaucratic machinery (and therefore opportunities for corruption), it is instead pressed to expand further.
 Officials then cash in on the regulatory power by "seeking rents."

-However, not all forms of corruption are out of control.
-Yuen Yuen Ang’s research shows that although bribery exploded from the 2000s onward, other predatory forms of corruption such as embezzlement and misuse of public funds simultaneously declined.
-Moreover, the way bribery is conducted has shifted to more sophisticated methods.
+However, not all forms of corruption are uncontrolled.
+Yuen Yuen Ang’s research shows that although bribery increased sharply from the 2000s onward, other predatory forms of corruption—such as embezzlement and misuse of public funds—declined simultaneously.
+Moreover, the methods of bribery have become more sophisticated.
+Writing in 2024, academic Lan Xiaohuan notes that China exhibits relatively little petty corruption compared with other developing countries.

-In 2010, in a rare move due to its perceived impact on stability, Li Jinhua, vice-chairman of the National Committee of the Chinese People’s Political Consultative Conference (NCCPPCC) and former long-serving auditor general of the National Audit Office, fired a warning shot in the People's Daily, calling for better legal structures and greater supervision over the business dealings of officials and their children.
-He said the rapidly growing wealth of Communist officials’ children and family members "is what the public is most dissatisfied about".
+In 2010, in a rare move prompted by concerns over stability, Li Jinhua, vice-chairman of the National Committee of the Chinese People’s Political Consultative Conference (NCCPPCC) and former long-serving auditor general of the National Audit Office, issued a warning in the People's Daily, calling for better legal structures and greater supervision over the business dealings of officials and their children.
+He said the rapidly growing wealth of CCP officials’ children and family members "is what the public is most dissatisfied about".